Establishing Scope Boxes and Creating Plan Views in Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-And this is good to do for especially a project like this, where you got two models, because now we can really distinguish the two.
-And so I'm going to go ahead and check the name scope box one looks fine.
+And this is good to do, especially for a project like this, where you've got two models, because now we can really distinguish the two.
+And so I'm going to go ahead and check the name; Scope Box 1 looks fine.
 And then we'll look at it in elevation here.

 And I just like to take it and drop it down a bit so that we're not cutting out anything that's below grade.
-And now we can go back to level one, and I'm going to adjust my elevation markers to be roughly within the scope box here.
-So you can see how if I have them within the scope box, and we won't have issues with them disappearing as we go through and create views in the future.
+And now we can go back to Level 1, and I'm going to adjust my elevation markers to be roughly within the scope box here.
+You can see how, if I have them within the scope box, we won't have issues with them disappearing as we go through and create views in the future.

-So just making small changes here to those locations.
-And this is something that we could be changing again, as we go forward, because we want to make sure that everything works out for our plans.
-And then I'll go ahead and set this view, which is our level one view.
+So I'm just making small changes to those locations.
+And this is something that we may change again as we go forward, because we want to make sure that everything works out for our plans.
+And then I'll go ahead and set this view, which is our Level 1 view.

 And we need to create our plan view.
 So this is our datum view that we have here.
-So before we start associating the scope box, I always like to do the right click duplicate view.
+Before we start associating the scope box, I always like to do the right-click Duplicate View.

 Learn Revit